-So, you found some dandruff in your horse's mane and/or tail.
+So, you found some dandruff in your horse's mane and/or tail, or even on his body somewhere.
 Find out why, and then you can treat the problem at the source.
 Dandruff can have a few common causes.
 It's important to bring your Veterinarian into this problem if you can't easily figure this out.
 Causes include lice, mites, insect bite allergies, parasites, dietary deficiency, or just plain old dryness, among other things.

 Lice are those tiny little bugs that live in manes and tails of horses, and sometimes people.
 You may be able to see them with the naked eye or with a magnifying glass deep towards the roots.
 Lice prefer the dark, so you need to look deep into the mane.